 The authors concluded in the study, that in individuals with eosinophilic asthma, Tezspire and Dupixent were associated with greater improvements (although below clinical thresholds) in exacerbation rates and lung function than Fasenra or Nucala.

 There are major limitations of this study as these are not head to head, but indirect comparisons.
 Every patient is their own individual with their own circumstances and you can not always make generalized comparisons.
 But based on the amount of patients they included overall their conclusions were that in patients with eosinophilic asthma and eosinophil counts over 300 cells/microliter, Tezspire and Dupixent had better efficacy outcomes than Fasenra and Nucala.
 However, many of the statistically significant differences were below the Minimally clinical important difference (MCID) for exacerbation rates and prebronchodilator FEV1.
+All of the medications have shown to significantly reduce patients’ exacerbations and reduce the need for oral steroid (prednisone) use.

 This article was adapted from The Journal of Allergy and Clinical Immunology, March 2023, Volume 151, Issue 3, pages 747-755.